bkonkle/wonka-mario/README.md

 ## How does it work?

 The main game loop is handled by a simple [`scan`](https://wonka.kitten.sh/api/operators#scan) function called `gameLogic` that takes the inputs (left, right, and jump) and the current character state, and combines a number of operations to evolve the character and return a new state.
+This gives us an efficient, type-safe way to manage state and events over time.

 ```re
 // Main.re